SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/setting_up_your_own_grid.de.md

 The `selenium-server-standalone` package includes the hub, WebDriver, and legacy RC needed to run the Grid,
 _ant_ is not required anymore.
-You can download the `selenium-server-standalone-.jar` from [https://selenium.dev/downloads/](https://selenium.dev/downloads/).
+You can download the `selenium-server-standalone.jar` from [https://selenium.dev/downloads/](https://selenium.dev/downloads/).